3dreamengine/3DreamEngine/README.md

 ## textures
 To add textures to the model either...
-* set the texture path (without extension!) in the mtl file (map_Kd, map_Ks, map_Kn, map_Ke for diffuse, specular, normal and emission)
+* set the texture path in the mtl file.
+See (3DreamEngine/loader/mtl.lua) for up to date parser information
-* set the texture path (without extension!) or the loaded texture (not recommended) in the 3de file (tex_diffuse, tex_specular, tex_normal, tex_emission)
+* set the texture in the 3de file (tex_diffuse, tex_normal, tex_emission, ...)
-* name the textures exactly like a) the object or b) like the material and put it next to the object.
-It will find it automatically.
+* it will try to search the file as absolute, relative to objectDir and relativ to the objects current dir
+* it does automatically choose the best format

 The diffuse texture is a RGB non alpha texture with the color.
-The specular texture is either the sharpness of specular lighting, or more importantly the amount of reflection if enabled.
 The normal texture contains local normal coordinates.
-The emission texture contains RGBA, where A is just a multiplier, and will be multiplied by the materials emission value.
-Check out the Lamborghini example for an example.
-Only makes sense if bloom is enabled.
+The emission texture contains single channel brightness multpliers, further multiplied by a const in the shader.

-## simple files
+## thumbnails
-Simple files decrease loading time and increase performance by using simplified objects.
-* Only supported in 3do files: load only the layer of abstraction actually needed, based on distance.
-Also, load simpler version first, then complex ones to faster provide results.
-* Supported on obj files too: display abstraction based on distance.
-Simple files (only .obj, .mtl will be ignored) have to contain the same materials, the same objects (or less) and should look similar enough to avoid ugly transitions.

-Textures can also be simple: yourTexture_simple_1.png, ...

-If startWithMissing is disabled, it will load the lowest quality file first.
-Simpler textures do not have to has the same file format.
-Mixing png and jpg works too.
-Texture loading then is threaded and will load nessesary textures automatically, based on distance.
-(dream.resourceLoader:update() required)
+Name a (smaller) file "yourImage_thumb.ext" to let the texture loader automatically load it first, then load the full textures at the end.

 ## reflections
 To enable reflections on materials either ...
-* set material.reflections_day / material.reflections_night to a path (without extension, uses resource loader) or to an texture.
+* set material.reflections_day / material.reflections_night to a path or a texture
-* set object.reflections_day / object.reflections_night to a path (without extension, uses resource loader) or to an texture.
+* set object.reflections_day / object.reflections_night to a path or texture
 * set material.reflections to true ("reflections true" in mtl files, "reflections = true" in 3de files).
 This will use the sky/night sphere texture if provided.

-(in order, if the material already has an texture defined, it will use it instead of the objects texture)
+* if using the PBR render reflections are default on and can be turned off by setting to false

 ## 3de - 3Dream material file
 The .mtl file usually exported with .obj will be loaded automatically.
 To use more 3DreamEngine specific features (reflections, particle system, wind animation ...) a .3de file is required.
 A .3de file can replace the .mtl file entirely, else it will extend it.
-If you do not edit the variables it is recommended to remove the line, it then uses the default values.
-(dream.resourceLoader:update() required)

 ### example 3de file:
 ```lua